masagrator/ReverseNX-Tool/README.md

 ```
 Handheld - It forces to work in handheld mode
 Docked - It forces to work in docked mode
-Default - default behaviour for games, specified in `Default` line
+Default - default behaviour for games, specified in `Default: ` line
 System - ReverseNX is disabled.
-Available only in `Default` line
+Available only in `Default: ` line
 Broken data - something is wrong with files (user was messing with files manually or sdcard is corrupted)
 ```